henryhe320/LordOfTheRingsReference/README.md

 for each direction (up, right, down, left, in that order):
  * if the next step in that direction is legal, take a step in that direction and call the recursive abstraction
  * take a step back
+ * Recursive backtracking tries the following directions (should not do this if previous step isLegal)
+ * Should not take a step in the opposite direction if legal.

 ## class(es), with fields and methods
  * Class: Solver